VIDEO GAME FAVS

 Nine Persons, Nine Doors

-i've played the whole Zero Escape series and they're definitely all fun games, but 999 will always be my fav in the trilogy. it deftly builds up an oppressive horror atmosphere, where you're waiting for someone to snap before the whole ship sinks and takes everyone down with it
+i've played the whole Zero Escape series and they're definitely all fun games, but 999 will always be my fav in the trilogy. it deftly builds up an oppressive horror atmosphere, leaving you anxiously anticipating when someone will finally snap before the whole ship sinks and takes everyone down with it

-oh, but suddenly you're stuck in a freezer with your grade school crush and she's charging up to launch into an hour long monologue about some pseudoscience bullshit and HELL yeah now THAT'S what the game's about babey!! bewildering rants spiralling into the most bonkers plot twists this world has ever seen!!
+oh, but suddenly you're locked in a freezer with your grade school crush and she's charging up to launch into an hour long monologue about some pseudoscience nonsense and HELL yeah now THAT'S what the game's about babey!! bewildering rants spiralling into the most bonkers plot twists this world has ever seen!!